Eveldee/Nobeta-Guides/Any% NMG/README.md

 > [!TIP]
 >
-> There is possibly an even faster method by using a death abuse to skip the cutscene entirely and returning back to the statue just next to the following cutscene.
-It seems to save up to 1 second of time but it has not been tested in a run yet so use it at your own discretion!
-You can [see a clip of it here](https://youtu.be/nvn0RKusnfs) _(Thanks to Muki for finding and sharing this)_.
+> There is an even faster method by using a death abuse to skip the cutscene entirely and returning back to the statue just next to the following cutscene.
+It saves around 1-2 seconds of time and is used in any recent runs.
+You can [see a nearly perfect hat skip segment with it there](https://youtu.be/SBDBd1IsGO8?si=BoiCvuvXGyeoKG1Y&t=911) _(Thanks to Muki for finding and sharing this)_.

 ### [Thunder Magic](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=974)